-You know that one of the most important character traits we can teach our kids is personal accountability, but how?
+Did you know that one of the most important character traits we can teach our kids is personal accountability?
+But, how?

 Accountability is a hard enough concept to explain to a child, never mind teaching them how to make it an integral part of their inner guidance system.
 If you feel like you are missing out on opportunities to teach this because you’re not sure where to start, you’re not alone.
 The task does seem daunting.